ig3/anki-limitnew/README.md

 This parameter may be set to an integer.

-The workloadMax is the workload beyond which the new card limit will be reduced to 0.
+If enableTotalLimits is true, this is the workload beyond which the new card limit will be reduced to totalMinimumNew.
 The total workload is calculated by summing the cards studied and reviews and learning cards scheduled across all decks.

 If workloadMax is greater than workloadLimit then the new card limit will be gradually reduced as workload increases from